pb66/OEM-documentation/BuildingBlocks/AndroidAppPart1.md

     tag:MyAppLog

-This will only show your logs.
+This will only show the logs that you define rather than everything including system logs.

 ### 2) Updating the display